gbote/CodePlatoon/curriculum/week-12/day2/application-testing.md

 - Each test raises the possibility of false-positive, which waste time
 - Each test increases the length of your test results, making them harder to read

 Make sure you get more value from your tests than they cost you to create.
-Only test `important` (mission critical) features of your application.
+Only test 'important' features of your application.

 - The CSS on the admin dashboard of your app will probably never break, and if it does, barely anyone will notice.
 If they do, they might not even care.
 Don't Go crazy testing that every CSS rule in your app applies correctly on every page.
 - Signup/Login is probably critical to your application.
 Many applications are worthless if users can't log in.
 Do test the signup and login features of your app.
 Test all of the common failure cases (wrong username, wrong password, etc.) to be sure that your login/signup functionality behaves correctly in all cases.